ssbsukirat/medicine/Cardinal/Renal and Urinary Tract/Electrolyte/Sodium.md

 	- measured osmolality --> effective osmolality (tonicity) by subtracting the measured concentration of urea (divided by 2.8, if in mg/dL);
 	- hyponatremia have an effective osmolality of <275 mOsm/kg
 - BUN / creatinine elevated --> renal dysfunction
+- hyperkalemia --> adrenal insufficiency , hypoaldosteronism
+- 1.6-2.4 mM fall in Na for every 100mg/dl increase in plasma glucose
+- uric acid --> SIADH - hypouricemia, volume-depletion --> hyperuricemic
+- hyroid, adrenal, and pituitary function should also be tested
+- rest from Harrison
+### TREATMENT
 -